robin-raymond/zax.io/functions.md

 The `move` qualifier can be applied to by-value input arguments.
 This changes the calling semantics where the callee receives full ownership of the by-value type and the callee is responsible for destroying the type upon function exit.
 Once a type is moved, the by-value the caller no longer has visibility to the moved value as the callee will have destroyed the type.

-To pass an input argument by-value the `as move` qualification must be added to a defaulted by-value `copy` to signify the ownership transfer.
+To pass an input argument by-value an `as move` qualification must be added to a defaulted by-value `copy` to signify the ownership transfer.

 Pointers and references to types cannot be moved as the ownership is being leased by whomever created the pointer or reference.

 The `last` keyword is similar to `move` but `last` only applies to pointers and references whereas `move` only applies to by-value arguments.
-This allows for functions to inherit ownership of the contents within a pointer or reference type but the construction and destruction of the type's instance remains as normal.
+The `last` keyword allows the contents of a pointer or reference to transfer ownership whereas `move` implies the entire type's value should move ownership from the caller to the callee and thus the callee will destroy the value not the caller.
+Whereas `last` allows for functions to inherit ownership of contents within a pointer or reference type but construction and destruction of a type's instance remains as normal.

 ````zax